-- Ans.
+- for writing the articles and exhibitions.
+Consumer movement or 'social force' can be effective only when consumers themselves get involved in it and realise the need for protecting their interests. - 15.
+State the values associated with the origin of the consumer movement as a 'social force' to protect and promote the interest of the consumers in India.
+(CBSE 2016) - Ans.
 Consumer movement was the outcome of the increasing discontentment among the consumers around the world.
 Lack of effective legal provisions further frustrated the consumers.
 The sellers presumed that the consumer would not buy a product with which they are not satisfied.
 They further presumed that consumer would be cautious enough while purchasing any product.
 There was a general belief that the manufacturer would not compromise with the quality of the product that would impact its sale.
-However, with the spreading of awareness, increase in corrupt practices in the system, shortage of essential goods and services, hoarding, black marketing, etc. there was a need to have an organisation that would look after the interests of the consumers and would protect them in case of any wrong product or services delivered to - 16.
+However, with the spreading of awareness, increase in corrupt practices in the system, shortage of essential goods and services, hoarding, black marketing, etc. there was a need to have an organisation that would look after the interests of the consumers and would protect them in case of any wrong product or services delivered to them. - 16.
 Argue in favour of the statement: 'Consumer movement can be effective only with the active involvement of the consumers.' - Ans.
 Consumer movement can be effective only with the active involvement of the consumers because it is difficult for a single customer to press charges against a company for selling degraded product.
 On the other hand it would be easy for a group of customers to bargain and also search for other harassed customers.
 If the customers are active, then the companies will also be on their guard and offer better services and products.
 Active participation of consumers also leads to transparency.
 If the consumers are actively involved then everyone in the manufacturing chain from workers to consumers will be protected. - 17.
 'Consumer awareness in India has faced many obstacles and has not been an easy growth.'Explain.
-(CBSE 2013)
+(CBSE 2013) - Ans.
+Some of the obstacles faced by consumer awareness in India are as follows: - The Consumer Redressal Process is expensive, time consuming and cumbersome. - Consumers very often have to engage the services of lawyers.
+Once a case is filed, it requires time for attending the commission proceedings, etc.

-Ans.
-Some of the obstacles faced by consumer awareness in India are as follows:
+- Very often there is no cash memo for the purchase and evidence becomes weak. - Most purchases are small retail ones. - The enforcement of laws that protect workers, in the unorganised sectors, is not proper. - Market rules and regulations are often not followed.

-- The Consumer Redressal Process is expensive, time consuming and cumbersome. - Consumers very often have to engage the services of lawyers.
-Once a case is filed, it requires time for attending the court proceedings, etc. - Very often there is no cash memo for the purchase and evidence becomes weak. - · Most purchases are small retail ones. - The enforcement of laws that protect workers, in the unorganised sectors, is not proper. - Market rules and regulations are often not followed.
+Self-Assessment -

-Self-Assessment --
+- 1. On which date, World Consumers' Rights Day is celebrated?

-- 1. On which date, World Consumers' Rights Day is celebrated? - (a) Jan 15
+- (a) Jan 15

-(b) Feb 15
+- (b) Feb 15

-(c) March 01
+- (c) March 01

-(d) March 15
+- (d) March 15